Ezaldeen99/material_dialogs/README.md

 For example, here `cong_example.json` animation file is used in the `assets` folder to show congratulations animation in the example app.

-In code, set `animation: 'path to your animation file'` arg in Widget to set Animation to the dialog.
+In code, set `lottieBuilder` arg in Widget to set Animation to the dialog.

 ```dart
 Dialogs.materialDialog(